 All included in the price, except for evening meals on Day 1, and lunch and evening meals on Day 9.

-Naturetrek has exclusively chartered the MV Sun Dancer II.
-Cabins are well appointed, with picture windows and airconditioned with en suite facilities.
+The MV Sun Dancer II features well appointed, air-conditioned cabins with picture windows and en suite facilities.
 In Santiago de los Caballeros we will use a comfortable tourist hotel with en suite facilities.